apocalyptech/exordium/docs/administration.rst

     Similar to "Exordium Media URL" above, this is the URL to the zipfile generation path, typically configured via Apache or whatever the frontend webserver is.
 Without this option, the button for album zipfile downloads will be hidden.
+Note that if your base URL for Exordium is https, this will have to be https as well, to avoid browser errors.

 Library Upkeep
 --------------